Clelo4/Note/Java.md

 * **No-argument constructor** is not always a Default Constructor, but a Default Constructor is must be a No-argument constructor.
 * Default constructor will call the no-argument constructor of the superclass.
   * In default constructor, the compiler will complain if the superclass doesn't have a no-argument constructor so you must verify that it does
-  * If your class has no explicit superclass, then it has an implicit superclass of Object, which does have a no-argument constructor.
+  * If your class has no explicit superclass, then it has an implicit superclass of **Object**, which does have a no-argument constructor.

 ## 6.4 Passing Primitive Data Type Arguments
 Primitive arguments, such as an int or a double, are passed into methods by value.